-Sue Mann, 1889 Foundation President, and Jeannine McMillan, travelled to Harrisburg in December to meet with staff from Governor Shapiro's office.
+Jeanne McMillan and 1889 Foundation President Sue Mann traveled to Harrisburg in December to meet with staff from Governor Shapiro's office.
 They shared challenges and successes to address health and human service needs in Cambria and Somerset counties.

 State Legislative Hearing